 top of page

 Sevinç Orman was born in 2005 in Kadıköy, Istanbul.
-After losing her father at the age of four, she continued her education at Darüşşafaka Educational Institutions, where she discovered her passion for literature, cinema, photography, and drawing.
-She is currently pursuing a degree in Media and Visual Arts at Koç University, expanding her artistic practice across photography, drawing, video, and text-based works.
+After losing her father at the age of four, she continued her education at Darüşşafaka Educational Institutions, where she developed an early engagement with literature, cinema, photography, and drawing.
+She is currently pursuing a degree in Media and Visual Arts at Koç University, working across photography, drawing, and text-based practices.

 bottom of page